 We provide the usual CBT, DAS and Progressive Access courses but we also provide post test tratining all the way up to and including advanced riding.

-With all of our courses, unless otherwise arranged with an instructor, your day will start at 09:00 at our office, although we do ask that you please turn up 15 minutes early to take care of any admin, where we will take a few details and check a few things and then, dependant on which course you are taking your day, will finish at around 16:00 if not before.
+With all of our courses, unless otherwise arranged with an instructor, your day will start at 09:00 at our office, although we do ask that you please turn up 15 minutes early to take care of any admin, where we will take a few details and check a few things and then, dependant on which course you are taking, your day will finish at around 16:00 if not a little before.

 All students are required to do a little preparation prior to engaging in one of our courses.
 This includes having a basic level of understanding of the Highway Code and Road Signs.
 More details can be found on the DVSA website or try the new RiderFree App from the DVSA.